fenghou1st/MangaMeeya-ChineseTranslation/README.md

-Chinese Translation of MangaMeeya, the manga reader.
+Chinese translation of MangaMeeya, the manga reader.